VALENTINA STAVROU, MD VISION CARE • FACIAL AESTHETICS • DRY EYE OPHTHALMOLOGIST | ΧΕΙΡΟΥΡΓΟΣ ΟΦΘΑΛΜΙΑΤΡΟΣ

 VISION CARE IN PAPHOS

-Retinal Care & Intravitreal Injections in Paphos
+Retinal Care & Intravitreal Injections

 OCT retinal imaging Intravitreal injections Structured monitoring